Landviser-LLC/soils-ssurgo/README.md

-# soils-ssurgo - to work SmartRice
+# soils API (SSURGO db - USA)

 Planning this SSURGO repo.
-This is a learning repo on basics of Git, Python, Virtual Environments, Spatial Data, ArcGIS, QGIS, webmaps.
+This is a learning repo on basics of Git, Python, Virtual Environments, Spatial Data, ArcGIS, QGIS, PostgreSQL, Geoserver, webmaps.

 ## Beginner: clone and contribute to this repo